4Lexium/KS-Signal-at-LHC/KS Signal /Displaced Geometry/Reconstructed_Displacement_Analysis/RECONSTRUCTED/README.md

+dump_Rec_LLP
+>
-Reco_LLP reads truth-level BSM branches and compares to reconstructed track-DCA values
+> reads truth-level BSM branches and compares to reconstructed track-DCA values
+>
+> plots comprison to analytical Poisson distribution and correlation with transverse momenta

 Comparison with BKG using the DCA method